shenzhun/machine-learning-prep/README.md

-# machine-learning-brushup
+# machine-learning-prep
-brush up on machine learning tools and algorithms
+brush up on machine learning tools and algorithms and also learn something new about Recommendation and Ranking.